Available at Jandakot Airport, Perth. Four in fleet.

 The Mooney is the aircraft most closely associated with Robin Miller, an Australian female pilot known as the “Sugar Bird Lady” for her work in distributing the polio vaccine across Australia.
 A Mooney M20 is preserved at the entrance to Jandakot Airport as a memorial to Robin’s fantastic work.

-Our Mooneys’ are available to The Royal Aero Club of WA members and the general public for private hire, training or charter.
+Our Mooneys’ are available to The Royal Aero Club of Western Australia members and the general public for private hire, training, scenic or charter.
 Bookings can be made via our friendly Operations Team on 08 9417 0000.